Trager approach: Practice

 At the beginning of a session, the practitioner enters into a state of meditation that Milton Trager originally termed "hook-up".
-From this state of mind, the practitioner uses gentle touch and a combination of passive and active movement with the intent of teaching the recipient how to move with less effort.
+From this state of mind, the practitioner uses gentle touch and a combination of passive and active movement with the intent of teaching the recipient how to move with less effort, more freedom, fluidity and ease.
 The contact is gentle in a sense; it may be quite firm but is without strain or resistance.
-Regarding pain, Trager practitioners avoid causing pain, and attempt to contact the body in a way that allows the client to have decreased fear of pain and increased willingness to be present with the full range of sensations.
+Certified Trager Practitioners avoid causing pain, and are trained to contact the body in a way that allows the client to feel safe, and to have decreased fear of pain and increased willingness to be present with the full range of pleasant sensations.
 Practitioners are taught to allow a tone of curiosity, playfulness, and effortlessness to guide their work.
-In addition to hands-on bodywork, clients are taught a series of movements called "Mentastics" to be performed with a certain mental attention.
+In addition to hands-on bodywork, clients are taught a series of easy movements called "Mentastics" to reinforce the pleasant sensations received during the session and engage the brain's neuroplasticity, so that these sensations can replace the old, habitual patterns of discomfort and restriction.
 While doing these movements, the client is asked to explore how to move with the least tension and effort possible.
+Mentastics can be done anytime, anywhere and are effective even if practiced for only a few seconds.